joseotaviorf/oh-my-pi/bietlejuice/jobs/composer/dags/enrich_docx/enrich_docx.md

 ### Purpose

-Creates the enriched table for the context `Docx`.
+Creates the enriched tables for the source `Docx`.

 This DAG enriches the credit evaluation data to track the result of the user's credit for a proposal.
 <details>